History - Description

 In 1987, Georg Heeg eK was the first Smalltalk-80 distributor in Europe.
 It was almost one year before the official foundation of ParcPlace Systems and so the first contract was made with the research laboratory Xerox Palo Alto Research Center (PARC).
 Since 15th May 1988, this contract went to ParcPlace Systems.
 Parcplace Systems became ParcPlace-Digitalk in 1996, then ObjectShare and ObjectShare sold the Smalltalk-80 technology in Semptember 1999 to Cincom Systems.
-By the way, Smalltalk-80 became ObjectWorks for Smalltalk and from that came VisualWorks and now the software is called Cincom Smalltalk.
+By the way, Smalltalk-80 became ObjectWorks for Smalltalk and afterwards became VisualWorks and now the software is called Cincom Smalltalk.
 All of these name changes did not compromise the quality and Smalltalk is still the best software development system today.

 Ever since the beginning, the customer support has been the main focus of the activities.
 Many big and small projects benefit from the support and vitalization by the Georg Heeg team.
-Projects begin with courses that will train the mind the employees and proceed with a creative and solid project realization.
-Life-long projects keep their elegance and up-to-dateness and are still praised by users after many years.
-The newest methodology from House Georg Heeg is called xM. xM stands for explorative modelling. xM is implemented when project demands are vague, incomplete or inconsistent.
+Projects begin with courses that will train the mind of the employees and proceed with a creative and solid project realization.
+Long-lasting projects keep their elegance and up-to-dateness and are still praised by users after many years.
+The newest methodology from the House of Georg Heeg is called xM. xM stands for explorative modelling. xM is implemented when project demands are vague, incomplete or inconsistent.
 With xM, demands will be tested, results assessed and turned into tangible specifications.